 All development must deliver good quality design.
-In order to achieve this all development must:
+In order to achieve this, development should:

-- comprise site specific design to complement the character of the village, rather than generic design solutions that fail to respond to local character; - complement and integrate with the local surroundings in terms of scale, height, massing, spacing and set-back from street frontages; - provide active frontages to streets and public spaces, so as to provide natural surveillance; - create attractive, safe, and convenient pedestrian environments: - provide screened bin storage, away from road frontages; - use permeable materials for hard surfaces; - Incorporate sustainable drainage systems (SuDS) to reduce flood risk and manage surface water and to ensure that runoff does not increase the risk of flooding elsewhere.
-Long-term maintenance arrangements for all SuDS should also be in place for the lifetime of the development and agreed with the relevant risk management authority. - Existing open watercourses should not be culverted.
-Where feasible, opportunities to open up culverted watercourses should be sought to reduce the associated flood risk and danger of collapse whilst taking advantage of opportunities to enhance biodiversity and green infrastructure. - use high quality and authentic materials to complement the existing palette of materials used in the surrounding area; - retain existing hedges and trees and design boundary treatments to complement the established local character, especially on the edge of the countryside, to create a soft-edge transition between built area and open landscape; and - respond to site orientation and microclimate. - Creative, contemporary design solutions are particularly encouraged, especially where they incorporate superior environmental performance.
+- Comprise site specific design to complement the character of the village, rather than generic design solutions that fail to respond to local character; - Complement and integrate with the local surroundings in terms of massing, spacing, and set-back from street frontages and materials; - Provide active frontages to streets and public spaces, so as to provide natural surveillance; - Create attractive, safe, and convenient pedestrian environments: - Provide screened bin storage, away from road frontages; - Use permeable materials for hard surfaces; - Incorporate sustainable drainage systems (SuDS) to reduce flood risk and manage surface water and to ensure that runoff does not increase the risk of flooding elsewhere.
+Longterm maintenance arrangements for all SuDS should also be in place for the lifetime of the development and agreed with the relevant risk management authority. - Existing open watercourses should not be culverted.
+Where feasible, opportunities to open up culverted watercourses should be sought to reduce the associated flood risk and danger of collapse whilst taking advantage of opportunities to enhance biodiversity and green infrastructure. - Retain existing hedges and trees and design boundary treatments to complement the established local character, especially on the edge of the countryside, to create a soft-edge transition between built area and open landscape; and - Respond to site orientation and microclimate. - Creative, contemporary design solutions are particularly encouraged, especially where they incorporate superior environmental performance.

-8.D2.1 Policy D2 is concerned with sustainable design principles.
+Policy D2 is concerned with sustainable design principles.
 It seeks to promote sustainability by addressing character, local distinctiveness, amenity, safety, and pedestrian convenience.
 Analysis of the site and context is an essential part of the design process.

-- 8.D2.2 All development should respond to the scale, character, form and materials of its surroundings.
-It is especially important to be sensitive to the character and setting of listed buildings and the Conservation Area (this is not about stylistic copying). - 8.D2.3 The policy applies to all scales of development, though a proportionate approach is necessary and requirements referring to layout would only apply to development that incorporated new layout. - 8.D2.4 Active frontages refers to adding interest, life and vitality to the public realm.
+All development should respond to the scale, character, form and materials of its surroundings.
+It is especially important to be sensitive to the character and setting of listed buildings and the Conservation Area (this is not about stylistic copying).
+Complementing the existing structure is not necessarily about imitation, but can include well-designed contemporary interventions.
+In terms of high-quality materials, the policy would be met by well-finished and durable modern materials or authentic historic materials, including authentic vernacular materials such as Staffordshire Blue roof tiles and scalloped or fish-scale roof tiles.
+It would not include 'mock' traditional materials, such as plastic fascias or standard concrete roof tiles.

+Active frontages refers to adding interest, life and vitality to the public realm.
 This can be achieved through adding doors and windows, reducing the amount of blank walls, articulation of facades, through projects such as porches or bay windows, or giving vertical rhythm to the street.
-They also contribute to creating safe places, ensuring streets and spaces are overlooked. - 8.D2.5 Separation of public and private space involves layouts where rear gardens are located away from road frontages.
-This avoids the need for high fencing or walls next to roads, which would create a poor quality public realm. - 8.D2.6 Design and access statements should make clear how the requirements of this have been met and how NPPF's policy for community engagement has been met, recognising that this is a material consideration. - 8.D2.7 Community engagement should be focused on the pre-design stage, so that the community's knowledge informs the design process.
+They also contribute to creating safe places, ensuring streets and spaces are overlooked.

+Separation of public and private space involves layouts where rear gardens are located away from road frontages.
+This avoids the need for high fencing or walls next to roads, which would create a poor quality public realm.

+Community engagement is best focused on the pre-design stage, so that the community's knowledge informs the design process.
 Late stage engagement, focused on narrow and subjective aesthetic matters, offers little opportunity to influence the fundamental characteristics of a scheme.